Links to other documents:

 Other large businesses involved in IBE (with executives on the Board) are: Burton, Lloyds Bank, Esso, BT, and the Post Office.
 Your view of how effective or sincere IBE is will be no doubt coloured by your view of the social responsibility of these businesses!

-exploiting the mineral resources of developing countries),
+resources of developing countries),

 Digby Jones, Director General of the CBI, said in 2002: “BITC has shown that voluntary action by business is the most sustainable way in which companies can build trust with their key stakeholders.”
 This provokes two thoughts: doesn’t the word “voluntary” reveal the motivation for CSR is often fear of regulation?
 And hasn’t the word “sustainable” been degraded being used in statements such as this!